 Dr. Marcus Krüger

 Prof. Dr. Marcus Krüger and his colleagues analyze protein alterations in diverse illness models using quantitative high-resolution mass spectrometry.
-Their goal is to find new disease-related pathways and biomarkers that can be a therapeutic target.
+Their goal is to find new disease-related pathways and biomarkers that can be therapeutic targets.

 Dr. Zan Mitrev